TadCordle/bingo-bot/README.md

 ## Stuff I kinda want to do but might be too lazy:
 * `!coop` - Start a co-op race.
-* `!elo <game name>` - Shows an ELO leaderboard for each category in the given game.
+* `!elo <game name>` - Show an ELO leaderboard for each category in the given game.

+## Stuff that probably won't happen but would be cool:
+* Allow multiple simultaneous races (LBP isn't that popular of a speedgame, so this probably isn't necessary).
+* Bingo support (would make the bot name fit a little better, but how would LBP bingo even work?).